henrik/octopress/source/_posts/2015-02-19-time-restricted-autodeploy.markdown

 We worried that a quick commit in the evening or weekend might cause issues at a time when no one wanted to deal with them.

 But manually triggering deploys got old.
 People forgot, or didn't want to be the one pulling the trigger in case something went wrong.
-We tried [rageguys](https://twitter.com/henrik/status/428157996913688578).
+We tried [rageguys](https://twitter.com/henrik/status/428157996913688578) (one per 5 undeployed commits).
 We tried [suggesting a deployer based on commit counts](https://twitter.com/henrik/status/476982655393996800).

 ## The benefits of autodeploy